-Welcome to the DeviantArt page of Miss Caitlin Gerwig, otherwise known as Miss Cat.
+Welcome to the DeviantArt page of Miss Cat D Gerwig, and her online studio asylum of Creative Insomnia.
 Illustrator, writer, Photographer and designer, miss Cat encourages that anything and everything can result in a motivation for creation, and that an unrestrained philosophy is the most powerful trait that any individual could possibly possess.
 Freedom of thought is her most sincere message and goal to be translated through her work, psychology being her greatest inspiration of all.

 Miss Cat is presently working on a double education in Psychology and Digital Arts, to expand her knowledge of the variation between digital and traditional media in the creative field, and to improve her greatest psychological inspiration and motivation in her personal work, passionate interest and overall philosophy.

 "I am a creator and a thinker."
-She states, "Being both, one must not be held back by anything.
+She states, "Being both, one must not be held back by anything deterring a productive outcome.
 Take part in my vision in life: Open your mind."